mcallara/msdp-book/ch5/ch52_gitlab.md

 sed -i 's/python = "^3.7"/python = "^3.8"/' pyproject.toml
 ```

-## Install Python Semantic Release
+## Add Python Semantic Release as a dependency of your project

 Add `python-semantic-release` to your development dependencies using Poetry.
-This ensures that the semantic release process is part of your development workflow.

 ```{code-cell} bash
 :tags: [scroll-output]